Murder of Jennifer Daugherty: Trial

-Testimony

-Neighbors and inmates

 Several jail inmates testified that Marinucci planned to kill Daugherty several days before her body was discovered.
-Neighbor Anthony Zappone heard Marinucci say, "I'm going to kill that bitch".
+Neighbor Anthony Zappone heard Marinucci say, "I'm going to kill that bitch."
 He was also sentenced to jail for an unrelated burglary charge.
 Tina Warrick testified Marinucci told her she was disappointed with the type of Christmas garland Miller purchased to tie Daugherty up and dump her body.
 Floria Headen heard body slamming and screaming on February 12, 2010.
 Felisha Hardison, who was a cellmate and friend to Marinucci, testified that she was jumping on her bed, excited to be on the news.

 Masters and Meidinger reached a plea bargain to testify.

 Sentencing

-Knight

 On April 12, 2012, Knight pleaded guilty to first- and second-degree murder, kidnapping, and conspiracy to commit murder and kidnapping.
 On August 30, 2012, a jury deliberated for several hours, before voting to put Knight to death.
 In September 2014, Knight appealed his sentence.
 His trial was delayed several times, and his sentence was upheld in March 2019.
 In November 2020, Knight attempted to appeal his sentence via the Supreme Court of Pennsylvania.
 The appeal included statements and claims that jurors acted with passion and prejudice and arbitrarily imposed the death penalty.
 However, it was unanimously rejected by the judges.

-Marinucci

 On August 3, 2011, Marinucci was formally given a mandatory life sentence without the possibility of parole after being found guilty in May of first-degree murder.
 She was 17 years old at the time of the crime so she was ineligible for the death penalty, as she was still a minor.
-Marinucci had her life without possibility of parole sentence revoked, due to the 2012 and 2016 supreme court rulings Miller v.
+Marinucci had her life without possibility of parole sentence revoked, due to the 2012 and 2016 Supreme Court rulings Miller v.
 Alabama and Montgomery v.
 Louisiana.
 However, on July 1, 2015, a jury decided to re-sentence her to her previous sentence.
 Marinucci refused to answer any questions before she attended.
 In May 2022, Marinucci was resentenced to 60 years to life in prison with parole eligibility in 2070.

-Meidinger

-On December 4, 2013, Amber Christine Meidinger (born January 12, 1990), was sentenced to 40 to 80 years in prison after pleading guilty to third-degree murder, kidnapping, and conspiracy.
+On December 4, 2013, Meidinger was sentenced to 40 to 80 years in prison after pleading guilty to third-degree murder, kidnapping, and conspiracy.
 Meidinger filed paperwork in November 2019 with the state's Board of Pardons, seeking early termination of her 40- to 80-year prison sentence.

 Amber Meidinger almost received the death penalty until she agreed to testify against the others.
-Westmoreland County District Attorney dropped his effort of the death penalty.
+The Westmoreland County District Attorney decided not to pursue the death penalty.
 Her defense attorney, Tim Dawson, questioned why she wanted to testify.
 During the testimony, she admitted she lied about the state of her mental health.
 Meidinger falsely told police officers that she had mental issues.

-Miller

-Peggy Darlene Miller (born February 3, 1983), was sentenced to 35 to 74 years.

-Smyrnes

-On February 28, 2013, Smyrnes was sentenced to death.
-Smyrnes appealed his sentence.
-In February 2017, a judge upheld his death sentence.
-His execution was delayed in July 2017.